DahianaMC/Neural-Networks/README.md

 -  We decided to try more neurons for the first hidden layer, but the accuracy and loss stayed almost the same, also we run 3 hidden layers to see if any improvement, but we kept getting almost same results.
 - We changed the activation function for the hidden layers, tried Tanh, Selu, Elu, Softsign, softplus, but Relu gave me the best results.
 I also changed the activation function for the output layer but only I got worst results.
 - I tried to bucket the variables with different tresholds to see if might get a better results, but I could not get anything better than 0.7409 for accuracy and loss 0.5318.
 - I ran the model for 50 epochs, I changed to 100, got a little bit better, accuracy of 0.7424 but I could not get any better than 0.7424.
-I noticed after 50 epochs the accurary and loss did not really improve.
+Notice after 80 epochs the accuracy was about the same value.
 - I ran 2 more models to see if I can get a better accuracy, I ran Random Forest Classifier and Logistic Regression.
 For the Ramdom Forest the accuracy was 0.69 and for the Logistic Regression was 0.47.
 I got better results with the neural network model.
 - I expected to get a similar result with the Ramdom Forest since these 2 models have similar accuracy.
 - I expected for the Logistic Regression to give me worst results, since the accuracy is much lower than the Neural Network.